lachlan-waugh/6447/slides/content/week04.md

 ## This is a hacking course, why should I care?
 * what happens when you don't provide any arguments (apart from the format string)?
 * e.g. `printf(buffer);`
+* now where does it gets it's arguments from?
+* it'll just start grabbing values from the stack, where the arguments **should** be

 {{% /section %}}